Powerful Benefits of Laughing

 Laughter is a social tool, rooted deep within our brains.

 Researchers have found that this increased voice control, made possible as our brains became more complex, and was essential to the development of our language.

 Observations show that there are several reasons for our laughter; our brains make us because we feel like it, or because we want to fit in socially.

 All these reasons were found to be true.

-A good dose of hearty laughter can boost our immune system as well as our heart rate, giving us the same feeling as after a great workout.
+A good dose of hearty laughter can boost your immune system as well as your heart rate, giving us the same feeling as after a great workout.